pieaerts/pieaerts/_masterclasses/zambia-photography-expedition-september-2023.md

 ### Which kind of vehicles will we use?

 In both lodges we will use Toyota Land Cruisers that are specially modified for photography.
 On board you will find bean bags, blankets, a fridge with ice-cold drinks and 220 volt electricity sockets for charging.
-There will be a maximum of 3 people sitting in the back giving each participant his/her own row of seats and creating enough space for everyone to move around.
+There will be a maximum of 4 people sitting in the back giving each participant enough space to move around.
 I will be sitting in the front, next to the driver and alternate between both vehicles.
 A rotating scheme will make sure everyone gets to spend an equal amount of time in my direct presence.
 Working with the right people is everything.
 Therefore, I carefully selected the best possible naturalists/guides that will lead us on this expedition.
-As a result, we will work with some of the best people in the industry.
+As a result, we will work with some of the best people in the industry, award-winning guiding teams in all 3 camps.

 ### Do I need any photography experience?